MicrosoftDocs/azure-docs/articles/azure-monitor/platform/manage-cost-storage.md

 ### Log Analytics Dedicated Clusters

 Log Analytics Dedicated Clusters are collections of workspaces into a single managed Azure Data Explorer cluster to support advanced scenarios such as [Customer-Managed Keys](customer-managed-keys.md).
 Log Analytics Dedicated Clusters support only a Capacity Reservation pricing model starting at 1000 GB/day with a 25% discount compared to Pay-As-You-Go pricing.
 Any usage above the reservation level will be billed at the Pay-As-You-Go rate.
 The cluster Capacity Reservation has a 31-day commitment period after the reservation level is increased.
 During the commitment period the capacity reservation level cannot be reduced, but it can be increased at any time.
-Learn more about [creating a Log Analytics Clusters](customer-managed-keys#create-cluster-resource.md) and [associating workspaces to it](customer-managed-keys#workspace-association-to-cluster-resource.md).
+Learn more about [creating a Log Analytics Clusters](customer-managed-keys#create-cluster-resource.md) and [associating workspaces to it](customer-managed-keys.md#workspace-association-to-cluster-resource).

 The cluster capacity reservation level is configured via programatically with Azure Resource Manager using the `Capacity` parameter under `Sku`.
 The `Capacity` is specified in units of GB and can have values of 1000 GB/day or more in increments of 100 GB/day.
-This is detailed [here](customer-managed-keys#create-cluster-resource.md).
+This is detailed at [Azure Monitor customer-managed key](customer-managed-keys.md#create-cluster-resource).
 If your cluster needs a reservation above 2000 GB/day contact us at [LAIngestionRate@microsoft.com](mailto:LAIngestionRate@microsoft.com).

 There are two modes of billing for usage on a cluster.
-These can be specified by the `billingType` parameter when [configuring your cluster](customer-managed-keys#cmk-manage.md).
+These can be specified by the `billingType` parameter when [configuring your cluster](customer-managed-keys.md#cmk-manage).
 The two modes are:

 1. **Cluster**: in this case (which is the default), billing for ingested data is done at the cluster level.
 The ingested data quantities from each workspace associated to a cluster is aggregated to calculate the daily bill for the cluster.
 Note that per-node allocations from [Azure Security Center](https://docs.microsoft.com/azure/security-center/) are applied at the workspace level prior to this aggregation of aggregated data across all workspaces in the cluster.